temaathletic/iOS_Junior_TestTask/README.md

 2. Fix problem with "Save button" when text in fields "Option 1", when fields is empty "Option 2"

 # Problems:
-1.Need fix problem with thirdName - when field is empty after save it should be is empty
+1. Need fix problem with thirdName - when field is empty after save it should be is empty